Module 7: How to dodge rising car insurance costs

 Car insurance is rising faster than the rate of inflation – here's how to avoid soaring costs.

 Hey there!
-To get the most from the New Financial Year Fitness Challenge, become a Finder member.
+To get the most from the Financial Fitness Challenge you need to be a Finder member.
 It's free and easy to sign up, so do it now!

 As part of your 5-minute budget, you already know how much you pay for car insurance.